Pop (NSYNC song): Composition

+Reception

-John Hugar of Uproxx opined that the song is "a sort of proto-salvo against in the rockist vs. poptimists argument."
+John Hugar of Uproxx opined that "Pop" is "a sort of proto-salvo against in the rockist vs. poptimists argument."
 Billboard writer Larry Flick described the song as "a crafty, anthemic blend of Cameo-style electro-funk beats, Euro-pop synths, heavy-metal guitars, and Timberlake's now-signature human beat-box riffs."

-Commercial performance

-"Pop" reached number one on the Canadian Singles Chart.
-It charted in the top 10 in several countries, including number seven in Norway, number nine on the UK Singles Chart, and number 10 on the Australian ARIA Charts.
-It peaked on the US Billboard Hot 100 at number 19.
+Commercially, "Pop" peaked at number 19 on the US Billboard Hot 100.
+In Canada, the domestic physical single peaked at number 16 on the Canadian Singles Chart while an imported format topped the chart for four weeks.
+Outside North America, it charted within the top 10 in several countries, reaching number seven on the Norwegian VG-lista chart, number nine on the UK Singles Chart, and number 10 on the Australian ARIA Singles Chart.